 D. What did you think of Fiorina's speaking style.
 What made her easy or difficult to understand?

-IV.
+III.
 Listening to Improve Language Knowledge

 We've talked about three types of listening activities: practice for comprehending more effectively, practice for building language knowledge, and practice for improving language processing.
 This week we'll focus on practice for building language knowledge.
 Note that technically, some of the time youíre building knowledge you arenít actually listening, but youíre working with material that you have listened to (or plan to listen to soon, if youíre previewing a transcript).
 We have suggested that there are at least four components to language knowledge: